 The day following the procedure the subject rested until early afternoon without undertaking any professional activity.
 The subject was able to carry out all the normal working activities by late afternoon/evening of the day following the procedure.

-The area was washed with Mild Neutral soap as normal, twice a day starting form the day following the treatment.
+The area was washed with Mild Neutral soap as normal, twice a day starting from the day following the treatment.

-It is also important to emphasise that the subject lived in parts of the world where the ultraviolet rays are relatively weak throughout the year (i.e. UK) and the treatments were carried out in winter time.
-Therefore the subject decided not to use sun screen at his own risk.
+It is also important to emphasize that the subject lived in parts of the world where the ultraviolet rays are relatively weak throughout the year (i.e. UK) and the treatments were carried out in the winter time.
+Therefore the subject decided not to use sunscreen at his own risk.

-Please note that the use of total physical sun screen after healing is mandatory in any case for at least three months after the last treatment and sun exposure should be purposely avoided even while using sun protection.
-If the area is exposed to sun the sun too early even with the use of sun screen hyper-pigmentation could result.
+Please note that the use of total physical sunscreen after healing is mandatory in any case for at least three months after the last treatment and sun exposure should be purposely avoided even while using sun protection.
+If the area is exposed to the sun the sun too early even with the use of sunscreen hyper-pigmentation could result.

 Explanation of how the area feels during the main healing process.

 This is the description provided by the subject:

 “The burning sensation hit me as soon as the effect of the numbing products faded.”

 This means that there is an intense burning sensation on the area treated which takes over within 30 minutes to one hour immediately after the treatment.